bobovski66/Precalculus/README.md

     Augmented matrices, row operations, Gaussian elimination, and worked physics applications.

 # Precalculus Interactive Demos
-This repository contains browser-based interactive demos for Precalculus topics.
-Each demo is a standalone HTML file and can be opened directly through GitHub Pages.

 - [Function Fit Lab](https://bobovski66.github.io/Precalculus/demos/function_fit.html)
   Match a transformed parent function to a point cloud using parameters of the form
   `A f(b(x-h)) + k`.